Help build our city!

 They provide immediate emotional, psychological and peer support to participants of all ages, who may require a safe space to process their experiences and to regain a more balanced outlook.

 PEER rangers must be aged 18 and over.

 Please indicate in your application any skills or experience in mental health, counselling, harm reduction or similar areas.

 The Sanitation Lead is seeking a crew of Kennys and Kenriettas to help ensure our 80+ executive thrones around the Paddock are functional, full of water, clean and stocked with paper twice a day.
-Check out the role descriptions before assuming anything about these roles - there are serious perks for Sanitation crew.
+Check out the role description before assuming anything about this role – there are serious perks for Sanitation crew.

 Crew Wrangling Team

 Burning Seed is a beautiful blend of work and play, and its success relies on our community’s participation in a range of important roles.
 We need community crew members onsite, before, during and after the event, and offsite all year round.